testfairy/docs/docs/03_Android/06_Customizing_feedback_dialog.md

 putString(
     myActivity,
     "com.testfairy.feedback.thankYouText",
     "Thank you for the feedback.
-We'll take a look at your feedback and notify you shortly."
+We'll take a look at it and notify you shortly."
 );
 ```